Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 # **CMOS Ciruit Design and Spice Simulation using Sky130 Technology**
 ![image](https://user-images.githubusercontent.com/90343497/132997260-aeda2b04-fa37-4ebd-b032-93007941783f.png)
-Introduction of the workshop:This workshop is about CMOS Ciruit Design and Spice Simulation using sky130 Technology.This course content is divided for five days having both theory description and labs of Circuit design and Spice simulation.On the first day of workshop the topics covered are Introduction to spice simulation,Nmos resistive and saturation region of operation,introduction to spice.The second day of workshop is about Spice simulation for lower nodes and velocity saturation effect,CMOS voltage transfer characteristics.The third day of workshop is about CMOS voltage transfer characteristics-Spice simulations,Static behaviour-CMOS inverter robustness-Switch threshold voltage.The fourth day of workshop is about CMOS Noise Margin Robustness Evaluation.The fifth day of workshop is about CMOS power supply and device variation robustness evalation.
+## Introduction of the workshop:
+This workshop is about CMOS Ciruit Design and Spice Simulation using sky130 Technology.This course content is divided for five days having both theory description and labs of Circuit design and Spice simulation.On the first day of workshop the topics covered are Introduction to spice simulation,Nmos resistive and saturation region of operation,introduction to spice.The second day of workshop is about Spice simulation for lower nodes and velocity saturation effect,CMOS voltage transfer characteristics.The third day of workshop is about CMOS voltage transfer characteristics-Spice simulations,Static behaviour-CMOS inverter robustness-Switch threshold voltage.The fourth day of workshop is about CMOS Noise Margin Robustness Evaluation.The fifth day of workshop is about CMOS power supply and device variation robustness evalation.
-Introdution to Sky130: Sky130 is a foundry which is used to built a chip using 130nm technology by providing pdk's(Process Development Kit)
+## Introdution to Sky130:
+Sky130 is a foundry which is used to built a chip using 130nm technology by providing pdk's(Process Development Kit)
-Day1:
+## Day1:
-What is circuit design and why do we need spice?
+### What is circuit design and why do we need spice?
 Circuit design is basically a way of achieving the required functionality by connecting PMOS and NMOS in certain manner.
 Fig1 illustrates,depicts Basic circuit design
 Spice will tune the delay of cell by Widht(W) and Length(L) of cell and spice simulation will give the output waveform of CMOS circuits,readymade delay table of sample circuit which will give the delay of circuit by using input slew and output load